MIT BRENNENDER SORGE

 29. It is on faith

 in God, preserved pure and stainless, that man's morality is based.
-All efforts to remove
+All

-from under morality and the moral order the granite foundation of faith and to substitute
+from under morality and the moral order the granite foundation of faith

-for it the shifting sands of human regulations, sooner or later lead these individuals
+for it the shifting sands of human regulations, sooner or later lead

 or societies to moral degradation.
 The fool who has said in his heart